 The way I see it, you only need to eat healthy twice during the day.
-While you’ll certainly eat more than twice a day, just two healthy meals make it pretty hard to screw up the rest of them.
+While you’ll certainly eat more than twice a day, just two healthy meals — a smoothie and a salad — make it pretty hard to screw up the rest of them.

-The other time is in the morning, when a smoothie made from fruits (and even vegetables) will not only set the tone for the entire day, but act as a vehicle for other superfoods or supplements you want to work into your diet.
+The first time is in the morning, when a smoothie made from fruits and nuts (and even vegetables) will not only set the tone for the entire day, but act as a vehicle for other superfoods or vegan supplements you want to work into your diet.

 That’s it.
 Just two healthy meals.